Crossing symmetry including non planar diagrams in perturbative QFT: Review of crossing in planar limit

 This concludes the proof of analyticity of the amplitudes during step I and step II.
 As mentioned earlier, the other steps viz. step III, IV and V are same as either step I or step II but with some different pair of momenta, so analyticity during these steps follow immediately from the analyticity of steps I and II.
 So, we see that during the analytic continuation of the Feynman diagram from the channel $AB\rightarrow CD$ to the crossing channel $B\bar{C}\rightarrow D\bar{A}$ we can avoid the Landau singularities proving crossing symmetry for \textbf{planar diagrams} in perturbative QFT.\\\\

 Before ending this section let us see why it is sufficient to consider only the leading Landau singularities for the proof of crossing symmetry.
 Firstly note that the sub-leading Landau singularities are given by boundary saddle points of \eqref{eq:Main_Integral} as mentioned earlier.
 This means that for these type of singularities one or more $\alpha_e=\alpha_e^*=0$ while the remaining are nonzero.
+As a result we see that the sub-leading Landau singularity surfaces are \textit{higher co-dimension} surfaces i.e. \textit{co-dimension $\geq2$} and we know that in $D>2$ we can always avoid higher co-dimension surfaces\footnote{Consider a $n$-point amplitude in $D$ dimensions ($n\geq D$).
+There are $D$ linearly independent vectors each with $D$ components.
+On-shell condition for each of them along with overall momentum conservation give $D+D=2D$ number of holonomic constraints.
+Thus number of independent variables $=D^2-2D=D(D-2)$.
+For $D>2$ this is non zero and hence we have some independent direction along which we can move to avoid higher co-dimension surfaces in the kinematic space.}.
 In \cite{Fevola:2023kaw, Fevola:2023fzn}, it was shown that sub-leading Landau singularities of a Feynman diagram $G$ is nothing but the leading Landau singularity of a \textit{reduced diagram} $G/\gamma$ (for some connected sub-diagram $\gamma\subset G$) obtained from $G$ by contracting all the edges in $\gamma$ and identifying all the vertices in $\gamma$.
 Thus analytic continuation of the external momenta avoiding a sub-leading Landau singularity surface for the diagram $G$, amounts to the analytic continuation of the external momenta avoiding the leading Landau singularity surface for the diagram $G/\gamma$.